ScenarioHunting/website/index.md

 # Scenario Hunting
-Switching from modeling space to implementation space.
+Switching from event storming or event modeling to implementation space.

 #### 5 Minute Demo: